hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

 > - [Build a Third Person Character from Scratch (Official)](https://dev.epicgames.com/community/learning/courses/kry/build-a-third-person-character-from-scratch/mDv/build-a-third-person-character-from-scratch-introduction)

 # More
-More resources and tools if you want to go further
+More resources and tools if you want to go further.

 > [!abstract] Useful links
 > **In my notes**